Skip to main content

 A 5 Meter Distance of Toleration

-I saw my Dad behead a duck once.
-Saw the blood come oozing out like a thin thread.
-Red.
 I could never eat duck without the image playing around in my head.
 The dark eyes; calm, almost as if it knew it was time to go.
 Didn't make a noise.
 I couldn't go into my Dad's poultry farm.
 The way they stood in a 10-inch metal cage and collapsed when they no longer could, scared me.

 I was the one who caught the vigova ducks for the people who came to buy them off.
 They ran for their lives, as they should.
 I couldn't let them be.
 I had to catch them, so my old Dad doesn't have to chase behind them !
 They cried and I gave them a final friendly pat on the head and gave them away.
 They must've hated me for the betrayal.